drkemp/ThreeD/README.md

 Example: [["C",10,20,30,2]] will make a 30mm round hole 2mm deep at 10,20

-##SpoolBase ** NOT COMPLETE **
+##SpoolBase

 ###Description
 This is a spool support for the Printrbot Simple Metal.
-This sits on top the Z posts to hold a typical spool.
+This sits on top the Z posts to hold a spool up to 96mm wide and about 230mm diameter (depending on the spool inner hole).
+It uses a 3/4" copper pipe for a spool mount.

+##JarLabel

+###Description
+Prints a thin mask for painting a label on a glass jar.